CNES/pangeo-pyinterp/docs/source/examples.rst

-This method performs a bilinear interpolation in 2D space by considering the axes of longitude and latitude of the grid, then performs a linear interpolation in the third and fourth dimension.
-Its interface is similar to the :py:func:`trivariate <pyinterp.interpolator.trivariate>` class except for a fourth axis which is handled by this object.
+This method performs a bilinear interpolation in 2D space by considering the axes of longitude and latitude of the grid, then performs a linear interpolation in the third and fourth dimensions.
+Its interface is similar to the :py:func:`trivariate <pyinterp.interpolator.trivariate>` class except for a fourth axis, which is handled by this object.

 .. note::